shrinivas-nandi/shrinivas-nandi/cazyme_identification_pipeline/automated_pipeline_trials/README.md

 2. Domains of interest (text file. one domain per line)

 **Tools**
 !
-Note that you'll have to adjust tool paths in the script itself.
+Note: that you'll have to adjust tool paths in the script itself.
-Mmseqs2
+Mmseqs2 (install as conda envs for each user)
-Interpro Scan
+Interpro Scan (already installed by SN)

+**Databases**
+All databases already exist.
+There's no need to re-download.

 ## Step 1: Run Hmmer and check coverage